 Why was AMD FX so bad?

-In the battle of AMD Ryzen vs FX, a Ryzen processor is completely different from an FX processor series.
-Word “Different” is more appropriate than “better”.
-This is not an “update” to the series, it is a completely different processor.
-Even if you own an FX 8350, it will be useful for a long time.
+In the AMD Ryzen vs. FX battle, a Ryzen processor is entirely different from an FX processor series.
+Word “Different” is more appropriate than “better.”
+This is not an “update” to the series; it is an entirely different processor.
+Even if you own an FX 8350, it will be helpful for a long time.
 However, unless you can find it super cheap, I wouldn’t recommend grabbing one.
 If you plan to play any modern game, the FX 8350 can handle it.
-However, Ryzen is my choice due to its newer technology and better optimization for AAA gaming.
+However, I chose Ryzen due to its newer technology and better optimization for AAA gaming.

-Well if you compare Ryzen 4 core processor to FX 8350.
-Compared to the FX-8350, Ryzen is not just faster: it is a lot faster, with each core almost two times as fast.
+Well, if you compare Ryzen 4 core processor to FX 8350.
+Compared to the FX-8350, Ryzen is not just faster: it is much faster, with each core almost two times as fast.
 I recommend getting the Ryzen.

 What is AMD Bulldozer?

 AMD Bulldozer is a microprocessor microarchitecture made by AMD for AMD FX and Opteron processors.
 Bulldozer is the codename of these microarchitectures.
 It was released in October 2012.
 Bulldozer’s predecessor is “K10,” and its successor is “Piledriver. “

 Why was AMD Bulldozer so bad?